Last update: Dec 19, 2022

 Originating Location Must Be Internet or Restricted Zone

-The IAttachmentExecute:Save API will not write the MotW unless the URL provided in the SetSource method is in the Internet or Restricted Sites zone.
+The IAttachmentExecute:Save API will not write the MotW unless the URL provided in the SetSource method is in a zone configured to write it (e.g. Trusted, Internet or Restricted Sites zone).

 On some systems, code may have added domains to the user’s Trusted Sites zone without their knowledge.